towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 **Key tasks**

 1. Download data and store it appropriately.
+   -Data has been downloaded and copies have been stored securely on my computer
-2. Identify how it’s organized.
+3. Identify how it’s organized.
-3. Sort and filter the data.
+4. Sort and filter the data.
-4. Determine the credibility of the data
+5. Determine the credibility of the data